 For example, if you sell sofas, you can write articles with titles such as “Top 10 Tips to Revamp Your Living Room” or “Choosing the Right Sofa Size for Your Home”.

 You could make videos such as tutorials and product demonstrations and post them on your YouTube channel, website, and social media accounts.
 Use IG live, for example, to answer frequently asked questions or to conduct flash sales.
-Make your videos informative, engaging, and in line with your brand’s tone of voice.
+Make videos that are informative, engaging, and in line with your brand’s tone of voice.
 Also, try your best to reply to all of your customers’ queries on your social media accounts.

 Infographics are a great way to digest visual insights and data, and are easy to share too.
 Spread awareness about your services and products and establish your business’ sense of authority by branding the infographics with your business’ logo, social media handles or website URL.
 With time, you will gain brand recognition.